-FRANK THOMAS Age: 53 Director Since: 2014 Committee Memberships: Audit (Chair) Other Public Directorships: Spero Therapeutics, Inc.
+FRANK THOMAS Age: 54 Director Since: 2014 Committee Memberships: Audit (Chair), Compensation Other Public Directorships: Spero Therapeutics, Inc.

 Frank Thomas has served as a member of the Board since June 2014.
 Mr. Thomas has been the President and Chief Operating Officer of Orchard Therapeutics plc ("Orchard"), a biotechnology company dedicated to using gene therapy to end the devastation caused by genetic and other severe diseases, since March 2020.
-Mr. Thomas served as Chief Operating Officer and Chief Financial Officer of Orchard from January 2018 to December 2019.
+Mr. Thomas served as Chief Operating Officer and Chief Financial Officer of Orchard from January 2020 to March 2020 and the Chief Financial Officer and Chief Business Officer of Orchard from January 2018 to December 2019.
+In January 2024, Orchard was acquired by Kyowa Kirin Co., Ltd., a Japan-based global specialty pharmaceutical company.
 Prior to joining Orchard, Mr. Thomas served as President and Chief Operating Officer of AMAG Pharmaceuticals, Inc. ("AMAG"), a publicly traded, specialty pharmaceutical company, from April 2015 to April 2017, and previously served as AMAG's Executive Vice President and Chief Operating Officer from May 2012 through April 2015, and as Executive Vice President, Chief Financial Officer and Treasurer from August 2011 through May 2012.
 Prior to joining AMAG, he served in various executive roles at public and private biotechnology and medical diagnostics companies, including Molecular Biometrics, Inc., a commercial stage medical diagnostics company, Critical Therapeutics, Inc. ("Critical Therapeutics"), a public biopharmaceutical company, and Esperion Therapeutics, Inc., a publicly traded biopharmaceutical company.
 His roles at these companies ranged at various times from Chief Executive Officer, Chief Operating Officer and Chief Financial Officer.
 He also served on the board of directors of Critical Therapeutics.
 Since July 2017, Mr. Thomas has served on the board of directors of Spero Therapeutics, Inc., a publicly traded biopharmaceutical company.
 Mr. Thomas was a member of the board of directors of the Massachusetts Biotechnology Council from 2007 to 2015.
 Mr. Thomas holds a B.B.A. from the University of Michigan, Ann Arbor.